• Skip to primary navigation

 Slow Cooker Carnitas

-Slow cooker carnitas served in a white bowl.
+Slow cooker carnitas are served in a white bowl.

 Ingredients

-Boneless pork shoulder: I usually get a 3-lb. roast.
-It's the perfect size for a family meal plus some yummy leftovers!
+• Boneless pork shoulder: I usually get a 3-pound roast.
+It's the perfect size for a family meal, plus some yummy leftovers!

-To season: I like to use kosher salt, black pepper, garlic powder, onion powder, oregano, cumin, cinnamon, and cayenne pepper.
+• To season: Kosher salt, black pepper, garlic powder, onion powder, oregano, cumin, cinnamon, and cayenne pepper.

 Instructions